xyproto/gionice/README.md

-# ionice
+# gionice

-This is an extraction of the core parts of the `ionice` utility from `util-linux`, to a Go module.
+This is an port of the core parts of the `ionice` utility from `util-linux`, to a Go module.

 The command line utility [chill](https://github.com/xyproto/chill), which is a drop-in replacement for the `ionice` utility, uses this module.